In this post, we will discuss how to add columns into the table in MySQL and how to delete existing columns from the table in MySQL database.

 is used to add a new column after a particularexisting_column

-in MySQL table.
+in the MySQL table.

 If neither of FIRST